wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/2-configure-emergency-calling-plans.md

 After performing the described steps, you have added an emergency calling address.
 Once added, the address it will show in the list.
 Usually addresses will show as Validated straight away, but sometimes Microsoft may need to manually validate the address.
 Once Validated, addresses can be used.

-## Configure Emergency Calling Policies
+## Configure emergency calling policies

 Emergency calling policies define what happens when a user in your organization makes an emergency call.
 For Calling Plans, only Emergency calling policy applies.
 Emergency call routing policy is only for Direct Routing and will be explained in another module.